-During the 2016 summer field season, the Company completed two additional soil geochemical sampling grids and extended the soil geochemical anomaly, identified by 75th percentile gold and arsenic from 1,200 m to 1,400 m; the anomaly is still open to the north.
-In addition, the Company excavated a total of 527 m in three trenches on Moosehorn, confirming gold mineralization in sub-crop in each trench.
-Trench 1 intersected 2.0 m of 5,140 ppb gold.
+During the 2016 summer field season, the Company completed two additional soil geochemical sampling grids and extended the soil geochemical anomaly, identified by 75th percentile gold and arsenic from 1,200 m to 1,400 m.
+The soil anomaly was extended a further 150 m to a total length of 1,550 m during the 2017 soil sampling program and the anomaly remains open to the north.

+In addition, the Company excavated a total of 527 m in three trenches on Moosehorn in 2016, confirming gold mineralization in sub-crop in each trench.
+Trench 1 intersected 2.0 m of 5,140 parts per billion ("ppb") gold.
 Trench 2 intersected 6.0 m of 730 ppb gold and 6.0 m of 524 ppb gold.
 Detailed quartz vein sampling within the anomalous zones of trench 2 returned values ranging from 100 to 1,600 ppb gold.
 All gold values occur within a broader arsenic halo with values ranging from below detection to 3,990 ppm.
-The Moosehorn property is underlain by a granodiorite intrusion and is situated approximately two km south an active placer gold operation.
+During the 2017 field program, the company completed 22 geoprobe drill holes approximately 5 m apart along a line orientated obliquely to the soil anomaly.
+The majority of the geoprobe holes were highly anomalous in arsenic, and minimally anomalous in gold.
+The Moosehorn property is underlain by a granodiorite intrusion and is situated approximately 2 km south of an active placer gold operation.